Package 'insights'

 range

 A SpatRaster or temporal stars object describing the estimated distribution of a biodiversity feature (e.g. species).
-Has to be in binary format!
+Values must be binary or fractional in [0, 1].
 Alternatively a DistributionModel fitted with ibis.iSDM package can be supplied.

 lu

 A SpatRaster or temporal stars object of the future land-use fractions to be applied to the range.
-Each layer has to be in units of fractions, e.g. between 0 and 1.
+Each layer has to be in fractional units between 0 and 1.
+Multi-layer inputs are summed.

 other

-Any other SpatRaster or temporal stars objects that describe suitable conditions for the species.
+Optional SpatRaster or temporal stars object describing additional suitable conditions for the species.
+Values must already be suitability weights in [0, 1].

 outfile

 A writeable character of where the output should be written to.
-If missing, the the function will return a SpatRaster or stars object respectively.
+If missing, the function will return a SpatRaster or stars object respectively.
+Missing .tif or .nc extensions are added as needed.

 clamp

-A logical on whether lu should be clamped to 0 and 1 beforehand (Default: FALSE).
+A logical on whether lu and summed fractional suitability should be clamped to 0 and 1 beforehand (Default: FALSE).

 Value